codecrunchers/js-poll-ssm/README.md

 # Dynamic Application Config for NodeJS Apps

-In production, at runtime, resources outside our control may require that we adpat to these events.
+In production, at runtime, resources outside our control may require that we adapt to these events.
 Avoid redeploying your NodeJS app on AWS just to avail of new paramaters/config values.

 Some examples: